The New Rebellion

-The New Rebellion is a 1996 bestselling Star Wars novel written by Kristine Kathryn Rusch and published by Bantam Spectra.
+The New Rebellion is a 1996 science fiction novel by American writer Kristine Kathryn Rusch, published by Bantam Spectra.
 The novel is set thirteen years after the Battle of Endor in the Star Wars expanded universe.

 Plot

-"Somewhere in the galaxy, millions suddenly perish—a disruption of the Force so shocking it is felt by Luke at his Jedi academy and by Leia on Coruscant.
-While Leia must deal with an assassination attempt, a rumored plot against the New Republic, and allegations that Han Solo is involved, Luke seeks out a former Jedi student who may hold the key to the mass destruction.
-But Brakiss is only the bait in a deadly trap set by a master of the dark side who is determined to rule as emperor.
-He's targeted Luke, Leia, and Leia's children to die.
-Then billions will follow, in a holocaust unequaled in galactic history."

-Background

 Mass murder has always rattled the Force.
 In Star Wars Episode IV: A New Hope, Obi-Wan Kenobi experiences the suffering of the deaths of millions from the destruction of Alderaan.
 In The New Rebellion, Luke Skywalker will experience the same emotion.

 Thirteen years after the Battle of Endor, the New Republic has defeated most of the Galactic Empire and many ex-Imperial star systems have joined the ranks.
 Moreover, corruption has spread throughout the ranks, which a series of antagonists are waiting to capitalize on.

-Summary

 Kueller, a Dark Jedi, destroys millions with his powers.
 Luke Skywalker feels this genocide, and is afraid that the destruction will continue.
 Meanwhile, an assassination attempt is made on Princess Leia Organa, which is blamed on Han Solo.
 However, this is quickly discovered to be Kueller's doing.

 Luke decides to seek the aid of Brakiss, a former student.
 However, Brakiss is in on Kueller's plan, and Luke joins the spiral of death that is to follow.
 Eventually, Luke Skywalker is led to Kueller, though a wake of destruction is left behind.